Step-by-Step Guide to Designing Redundant Sensor Networks

 """Dual-path ingestion with hashed deduplication and time-based failover.

-in parallel — so failover is decided strictly on missed primary heartbeats.
+failed, so failover is decided strictly on missed primary heartbeats.

 """